 Having a camera mounted to your vehicle’s dashboard or windshield is a convenient way to record what happens around you while you’re driving.
-For about $50, you can record – and even livestream, if you like – what your dashboard camera or “dash cam” is seeing.

 Motorists purchase dashboard cameras for a variety of reasons, but perhaps the leading reason why consumers buy dash cams is to protect themselves legally.
 For instance, if you are accused of rolling through a stop sign or red light, a dash cam may be able to prove that you’re innocent.

 Dash cams can provide additional value if you are involved in a collision with another vehicle.
 If you are blamed for causing a collision, your dash cam could provide video evidence showing the other driver involved was actually at fault.

 How Dash Cam Evidence is Being Used In Traffic Cases

 While dash cam video evidence can help your case if you’re innocent, it could backfire if you were the driver responsible for the crash.
 Dash cams have become increasingly common.
 Dash cam video has become a routine part of accident investigations for both police departments and automobile insurance companies.

 If you’re ticketed for a traffic violation, dash cam evidence may prove your innocence and could help you avoid fines, a driver’s license suspension, and higher insurance rates.

 Dash cams can provide persuasive evidence after an accident.
 If you are driving in Indiana and someone crashes into you, you might not even have clearly seen what happened, but a dash cam, in some cases, will capture the entire incident.

 If Injured By a Negligent Driver, Do I Need an Auto Accident Lawyer?

 While dash cam footage can be helpful, without an experienced attorney to support you, you may have difficulty proving your innocence and winning your case.